You're about to see a pitch-perfect personal trainer CV. But first, here's a thought—

-Better still, your field will grow by 13% by 2022.
+Better still, your field has grown by 13% by 2022, and it certainly didn't stop there.
 You could tattoo your fitness CV on your sculpted left glute and get the job.

 Not so fast.
 Unless you're Ronda Rousey, getting a good personal trainer job takes work.
 You know, a job with flexible hours and full medical and dental.